-While the contractor shall also include proposals for awareness of HIV/AIDS/COVID-19 and the spread of sexually transmitted diseases in the Contractor's Environmental & Social Management Plan (CESMP) and the training plan.
-The contractor will train the workers regarding (Gender Based Violence - GBV) and also train workers about sexual harassment, child abuse, and human trafficking for reducing the risk of GBV and code of conduct.
+While the contractor shall also include proposals for awareness of HIV/AIDS/COVID-19 and the spread of sexually transmitted diseases in the SSESMP and the training plan.
+The contractor will train the workers regarding (GBV) and also train workers about sexual harassment, child abuse, and human trafficking for reducing the risk of GBV and the code of conduct.